1. A BEGINNER'S GUIDE TO TOURNAMENTS:

 If you are in it for the big bucks, I'd actually recommend that you take up Poker, and then you can enjoy Destiny on the side.
 I know that people often talk about Magic as the benchmark of earning money from playing cards, but that's silly, when according to the June 2018 update on all-time earnings the TOP10 for poker players compared to the TOP10 MtG players were:

-Usually prizes includes Alternative Art Cards (usually cardboard for participation and Acrylic spotgloss for top spots), Acrylic Tokens for the game, Play Mats for the top players and a Trophy.
+Usually prizes includes Alternative Art Cards (regular cardboard for participation and Acrylic spotgloss for top spots), Acrylic Tokens for the game, Play Mats for the top players and a Trophy.
 Most of it can be kept to spice up your games and make your decks look flashy or be sold on the second hand market.
 Prices on the second hand market for collectible items are "ok" and in some instances have been enough to fund a trip for a player who wanted nothing but the experience and glory, and couldn't care less about the various prizes.

 Some of the cards are printed in a gibberish language called "Aurebesh", and it is the "official" Star Wars language.
-Be aware that normally the quality of the alternative art cards is different from that of your normal cards, and you'll be able to see the difference on the back (sometimes the sizes also differ slightly).
+Be aware that normally the quality of the alternative art cards is different from that of your normal cards, and you'll be able to see the difference on the back (sometimes the size also differ slightly).

-4. WHAT CARDS/TOKENS ARE LEGAL AT TOURNAMENTS?
+4. WHAT CARDS/TOKENS ARE LEGAL?

 Star Wars Destiny is being distributed around the world in plethora of languages, including: English, German, French, Polish, Hungarian, Italian, Spanish, etc. (I've probably missed a lot of languages).